piLovr/Cobalt/README.md

             .name("A nice friend") // Set the name of the contact .phoneNumber(contact) // Set the phone number of the contact .build(); // Create the vcard
-    var contactMessage = new ContactMessageBuilder()  // Create a new contact message .name("A nice friend") // Set the display name of the contact .vcard(vcard) // Set the vcard(https://en.wikipedia.org/wiki/VCard) of the contact .build(); // Create the message
+    var contactMessage = new ContactMessageBuilder()  // Create a new contact extendedMessage .name("A nice friend") // Set the display name of the contact .vcard(vcard) // Set the vcard(https://en.wikipedia.org/wiki/VCard) of the contact .build(); // Create the extendedMessage
     api.sendMessage(chat, contactMessage);
     ```

 - Contact array

     ```java
-    var contactsMessage = new ContactsArrayMessageBuilder()  // Create a new contacts array message .name("A nice friend") // Set the display name of the first contact that this message contains .contacts(List.of(jack,lucy,jeff)) // Set a list of contact messages that this message wraps .build(); // Create the message
+    var contactsMessage = new ContactsArrayMessageBuilder()  // Create a new contacts array extendedMessage .name("A nice friend") // Set the display name of the first contact that this extendedMessage contains .contacts(List.of(jack,lucy,jeff)) // Set a list of contact messages that this extendedMessage wraps .build(); // Create the extendedMessage
     api.sendMessage(chat, contactsMessage);
     ```